eccelerators/SimStm/README.rst

  bus verify abus $width $address tvar $evar $mvar bus verify abus $width $address tva r0x01 0x0F

-Read the value of a bus into a variable and compare it to an expected value with a given mask.
+The ``bus verify`` instruction reads the value of a bus with a given width and address into a variable and compare it to an expected value with a given mask.
 The expected value and mask can be variables, constants, or numeric values.
 On mismatch, the simulation stops with severity failure if the global resume is set to 0; otherwise, it